e-mission/nrel-openpath-deploy-configs/README.md

 In general, if you are planning to keep the app installed for less than a day, please use stage so you don't pollute the real dataset.

+#### Testing configs

+As we test more config options, we sometimes need to be able to edit and load configs locally without pushing to github and waiting for a PR to be approved.

+To accomplish this:
+- Change the download URL in `www/js/config/dynamic_config.js` to `"http://localhost:9090/configs/"+label+".nrel-op.json"`
+- Modify one of the existing configs **OR** create a new config and add it to `docs/index.html`
+- In the emulator, go to http://localhost:9090 and click on the appropriate link

 ### File format

 Config format (with default values) is: